 You don't have to be an expert adult skier to enjoy the phenomenal slopes and thoughtful amenities at mountain resorts across Colorado.
 In fact, many of the state's ski properties roll out the red carpet for even the youngest skiers and snowboarders, making a family winter vacation in Colorado incredibly enjoyable for all ages.

-Here are three Colorado ski resorts that do an especially good job of keeping pint-sized visitors entertained on and off the trails.
+Here are five Colorado ski resorts that do an especially good job of keeping pint-sized visitors entertained on and off the trails.

 Address210 Beaver Creek Plaza, Beaver Creek, CO 81620, USA